-Another key thing we looked at is the browser’s behaviour and how we can leverage solutions as simple as how asynchronous uploads.
+Another key thing we looked at is the browser’s behavior and how we can leverage solutions as simple as how asynchronous uploads.
 Not a new trick, but not easy to implement direct to AWS S3, especially directly from a browser.

 Our first bit of inspiration was from the awesome flow.js library.
 From all the research we did, this is an outstanding library that allows you to upload a file in parts to a server.
 Ok, it’s a lot more than just that, doing pausing, resuming, fault tolerance, etc.

 But, if you read through the comments on their site, there’s one thing people ask for again and again… Direct to S3 uploads.
-And the reason they haven’t is because it relies on a server to generate the urls.
+And the reason they haven’t is because it relies on a server to generate the URLs.

-The second bit of inspiration came from some work done by ienzam on direct to S3 chunk uploads.
+The second bit of inspiration came from some work done by ienzam on direct-to-S3 chunk uploads.
 In his own words “The codes are not well tested, poorly written, and kind of a mess.
 You should get inspiration (!) from the code and make your own version.”.
 We found this out rather quickly, but also that he had broken the back of the problem using the AWS SDKs.